Updated! How to Connect OBS and Zoom

-Open up Advanced Audio Properties by right clicking the audio mixer and select all audio sources you would like to send to Zoom.
+Open up Advanced Audio Properties by right-clicking the audio mixer and selecting all audio sources you would like to send to Zoom.
 Set all audio sources to Monitor and/or Monitor and Output to send them via your virtual audio cable.
-Each audio source that you select here can be setup to go through the monitor headphones output and sent to Zoom.
+Each audio source that you select here can be set up to go through the monitor headphones output and sent to Zoom.

 Next you should bring audio into OBS from Zoom.
 In the audio settings area you can select audio CABLE B as a “Global Audio Source.”
 This will bring the audio coming out of Zoom’s speakers into OBS.
 To test this and make sure it’s working properly, click the “Test Speaker” option inside of Zoom.
 You can access this in the Audio Settings, area of Zoom.